NicolasWise/SANREN_HONORS/README.md

 # SANREN HONOURS PROJECT

-## Notes;
+## Methodology
-    - What benchmark will be used to evaluate SANReN's spectral and core resilience results?
-        - Must compare the results to those of more general network topologies such as a star, bus, ring, mesh, hybrid, and tree.

-    - Research Question: To what extent can spectral graph theory and core resilience analysis quantitatively evaluate the structural resilience of SANReN topology - including node criticality, node centrality, and connectivity - and how effectively can these methods inform the design of a more resilient network topology?
+    - Research Question: To what extent can spectral graph theory and core resilience analysis quantitatively evaluate the structural resilience of SANReN topology (Phase 1) - including node criticality, node centrality, and connectivity - and how effectively can these methods inform the design of a more resilient network topology (Phase2)?

     Phase 1:
         - Create a framework to evaluate the effectiveness of my chosen evaluation metrics - core resilience and spectral graph theory.
         - Compute initial core resilience and spectral analyses of the given SANReN topology.
+            - Core Influence is a node centrality measure.
+            - Core Number/Strength are resilience measures.
         - Compute classial graph-theoretic measures:
             - Degree centrality.
             - Betweeness centrality.
             - Closeness centrality.

+        - Compute the top-r (10%) of nodes with the highes core influence, strenght, number as well as classical measures.

-        - Compute statistical correlation.
+        - Compute statistical correlation between classical measures and core influence (Centrality measures).
-            - Compare nodes in high core influence to those with the highest degree, betweeness and closeness centrality using a Spearman Rank test to test the effectiveness of Core Influence in identifying node criticality and centrality against classical graph measures.
+            - Compare top-r (top 10%) of nodes in high core influence to degree, betweeness and closeness centrality using a Spearman Rank test to test the effectiveness of Core Influence in identifying node criticality and centrality against classical graph measures.

             - The Spearman rank correlation test identifies how how strongly two sets of rankings are correlated.
 For example, if we rank nodes from most to least critical using two different methods, Spearman's correlation checks how similar those rankings are.

             1. Spearman Coefficient (ρ)
-                What it is:
-                The Spearman rank correlation coefficient measures how well the relationship between two ranked variables can be described by a monotonic function (values moving in the same or opposite direction).
+                The Spearman rank correlation coefficient measures how two ranked lists are related (values moving in the same or opposite direction).

                     - ρ = 1: Perfect positive monotonic relationship (two rankings are very similar)
                     - ρ = -1: Perfect negative monotonic relationship (the rankings are very different)